juji-io/datalevin/README.md

 Datalevin started out as a port of [Datascript](https://github.com/tonsky/datascript) in-memory Datalog database to [LMDB](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database).
-We then added an [query optimizer](doc/query.md) and many other features.
+We then added a [cost based query optimizer](doc/query.md) and many other features.
 It retains the library property of Datascript, and it is meant to be embedded in applications to manage state.
 Because data is persistent on disk in Datalevin, application state can survive application restarts, and data size can be larger than memory.

 Datalevin relies on the robust ACID transactional database features of LMDB.
 Designed for concurrent read intensive workloads, LMDB is used in many projects,